The hoop stays down.

 The removal of the hoop has confused and irked a number of Springfield residents.
 Several residents have insinuated the move was driven by racism, alleging that the neighbors are complaining because black youths—presumed to be from out of town—use the courts.

-The contention of racism became a central issue in the story as it gained surprising media attention after an opinion article written by 23-year-old Springfield resident Evan Ring was published on Springfield Patch earlier this month.
+The contention of racism became a central issue in the story as it gained surprising media attention after an opinion article written by 23-year-old Springfield resident Evan Ring .
 The article garnered over 150 comments and was subsequently featured on WPIX television news.
 Afterwards, the issue attracted the attention of the Newark Star-Ledger, CBS News and other media outlets.

 Several residents felt that the coverage cast Springfield in a poor light, particularly a quote from resident Michael Ahrens, who told the Ledger that Laurel Park looked “like Rahway State Prison yard" when the full court hoops were up.
 Several speakers slammed the quote in the public comment session, including former Springfield Mayor Bart Fraenkel, who called the statement “absurd.”
 During the meeting, Ahrens told Patch he regretted the quote’s “terminology” and that his issues with the players’ stemmed from their actions, not race.